 Registration takes place online.
 Students receive the registration link via email a few days before registration takes place.
 Fall registration typically takes place in late April.
 Spring registration typically takes place in late October or early November.
 CBS has a short add/drop period -- just one week into the start of the semester.

 The methods of teaching depends on the courses you choose, but in general CBS embraces a style of learning referred to as Problem-Based Learning (PBL).
 PBL is student-driven learning.
 Instructors serve as facilitators rather than disseminators, emphasize learning as opposed to recall, promote groupwork, and encourage students to become self-directed learners.
 Students are given the freedom to study those topics that interest them and to determine how they want to study them.
-There are typically fewer homework assignments and students are expected to be self-disciplined and self-directed.
+There are typically few homework assignments or participation grades.
+Students are expected to be self-disciplined and self-directed.
 As one CBS alum shared, "It's important to learn good time-management skills and stay on top of the assigned readings throughout the semester."
-Since there are few homework assignments, some students may have the perception that less is required to succeed at CBS.
+Since there are few homework assignments and no participation grades, some students may have the perception that less is required to succeed at CBS.
 In fact, at CBS more is required in the sense that a student is responsible for his/her own learning.
 Watch the video below for more information about the teaching and learning experience at CBS.

 One final examination at the end of the course is a common form of student learning assessment at CBS.
 Exams may be oral.
 Oral examinations are generally limited to very few questions.
 Students are expected to synthesize course materials.
 Exam dates are released the first day of courses.
 Students can login to their MyCBS account to get exam dates.
 If exams overlap the student needs to contact the CBS international office immediately to make arrangements.